-Particulars Accounting Standard and Ind AS ICDS Obligation to provide free or discounted goods or services ('awards') AS 9 does not provide guidance regarding revenue recognition in case of obligation to provide free or discounted goods or services ('awards') to its customers due to any customer loyalty programme. • As per Ind AS, Separately identifiable component of revenue and related revenue recognition is deferred Separately identifiable components of a AS 9 does not provide explicit guidance for recognition of separately identifiable components of a single transaction.
-Similar to AS 9 single transaction • Ind AS - The identification of components within a single arrangement is consistent with the general principles in Ind AS 18 - i.e. the requirement that it may be necessary to apply the revenue recognition criteria to the separately identifiable components of a single transaction to reflect the substance of the transaction.
-Interest Income As per AS 9, Interest income is to be recognised on time basis determined by the amount outstanding and the rate applicable As per Ind AS, Interest is recognised using the effective interest method However, there are judicial precedents in the past which have held interest to be taxable only when
+Particulars Accounting Standard and Ind AS ICDS Obligation to provide free or discounted goods or services ('awards') AS 9 does not provide guidance regarding revenue recognition in case of obligation to provide free or discounted goods or services ('awards') to its customers due to any customer loyalty programme.
+As per Ind AS, Separately identifiable component of revenue and related revenue recognition is deferred Similar to AS 9 Separately identifiable components of a single transaction AS 9 does not provide explicit guidance for recognition of separately identifiable components of a single transaction.
+Ind AS - The identification of components within a single arrangement is consistent with the general principles in Ind AS 18 - i.e. the requirement that it may be necessary to apply the revenue recognition criteria to the separately identifiable components of a single transaction to reflect the substance of the transaction.
+Similar to AS 9 Interest Income As per AS 9, Interest income is to be recognised on time basis determined by the amount outstanding and the rate applicable As per Ind AS, Interest is recognised using the effective interest method ICDS requires recognition of income on time basis However, there are judicial precedents in the past which have held interest to be taxable only when there is a right to receive the same.